 Recover Payment from The State or Federal Government

 Unlike on privately owned construction projects, you are unable to file a mechanic’s lien if unpaid on a state or federal project.
 The rationale is simple: you cannot obtain a privilege against state or federally owned property, as the law prohibits private citizens from seizing and selling real estate owned by the government.
-Instead, payment bonds are issued at the start of most state and federal projects, and any unpaid parties can file a claim against the payment bond.
+Instead, payment bonds are issued at the start of most state and federal contracting projects, and any unpaid parties can file a claim against the payment bond.
 So, instead of having your claim secured by property (as it would be on private project), your claim is secured by a bond, issued by a government-approved surety.

-Payment bond claims are sometimes preferable to mechanic’s lien claims, because payment bonds are never over-mortgaged.
+New Orleans payment bond claims are sometimes preferable to mechanic’s lien claims, because payment bonds are never over-mortgaged.
 If there’s a payment bond on the project and you timely assert your claim, you have an excellent chance at getting paid.
 The key is making sure your payment bond claim is asserted properly and timely.

-What is a Construction Payment Bond?
+What is a New Orleans Construction Payment Bond?

 A construction payment bond is a contract bond that guarantees that suppliers, laborers and subcontractors get paid for their work and materials, even if the primary contractor fails to fulfill this obligation directly.
 Such a bond is usually issued alongside a performance bond that assures there is money to pay a substitute if the work of a contractor never gets done.